 Unfortunately, emergencies happen to all of us.
-Maybe your pet is suddenly sick and you have to pay an expensive vet bill, or you get into a fender bender and need to get your car fixed.
+Maybe your pet is suddenly sick and you have to pay an expensive vet bill.
+Or, you get into a fender bender and need to pay to get your car fixed.
 Emergencies are serious, unexpected situations that require immediate action.
-Many Americans don’t have enough money saved up to cover the cost of unexpected expenses like these and turn to credit cards to pay for emergencies.
+Many Americans don’t have enough money in savings to cover the cost of these unexpected expenses.
+More often than not, they turn to credit cards to pay for emergencies.

 While using credit is fine from time to time, it can be detrimental to rely on it, especially if you can’t keep up with the minimum payments.
-If you fall behind on payments, your account could go into default and negatively affect your credit.
+If you fall behind on payments, your account could go into default and negatively affect your credit report and credit score.

 Start with a savings goal of $1000 and set aggressive benchmarks to reach your goal.
 Create a budget for your expenses and determine where you can cut costs for a few months.
 Food, entertainment, and transportation expenses are a good place to start.